cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 <span class="caption">Listing 9-2: A Storage Struct</span>

-The `Storage` struct takes in the name of the state variable, and it's data type.
-You can also create complex mappings using the `LegacyMap` keyword.
+The storage struct is just a [struct](./ch04-00-using-structs-to-structure-related-data.md) like any other, except that you can defined mappings with the `LegacyMap` type.

 ### Storage Mappings
-Mappings acts as mini hash tables, consisting of key -> value type pairs.
+Mappings are a key-value data structure that you can use to store data within a smart contract.
+They are essentially hash tables that allow you to associate a unique key with a corresponding value.
+Mappings are particularly useful for managing large sets of data, as it's impossible to store arrays in storage.

-They are created using the `LegacyMap` keyword, passing in the data types of the mapped variables within angular brackets `<>` as can be seen in Listing 9-2.
+A mapping is a variable of type LegacyMap, inside which the key and value type are specified within angular brackets <>.
+The syntax for declaring a mapping is as follows in Listing 9-2.

-You can also create more complex mappings like the popular `allowances` state variable in the ERC20 Standard using tuples:
+You can also create more complex mappings than that found in Listing 9-2 like the popular `allowances` storage variable in the ERC20 Standard which maps the `owner` and `spender` to the `allowance` using tuples:

 ```rust
 struct Storage{